AliAlDossari/nn-toolkit/README.md

 # nn-toolkit
-A Deep learning tool kit with a Neural Network model implementation, in addition to various helper functions to the ease the applications.
+A Deep learning tool kit with a Neural Network model implementation, in addition to various helper functions to ease the applications.

 ## Used libraries:
 * **numpy**